gene1wood/cfnlambda/README.rst

 How to contribute
 -----------------
 Feel free to open issues or fork and submit PRs.
+This is a fork created by @NightKhaos to address some bugs and change the functionality to suit his use case.
+For the upstream please refer to the orginal by @gene1wood

 * Issue Tracker: https://github.com/gene1wood/cfnlambda/issues
 * Source Code: https://github.com/gene1wood/cfnlambda